samhwang/create-a-vagabond/README.md

 - [`client`](./client/README.md) - Frontend React App bootstrapped with Vite.
 - [`backend`](./backend/README.md) - Backend logic: GraphQL server goes here.
 - Database: This project's database currently lives in PlanetScale.
-  - Or locally, it can also be hosted in Docker.
+  - Locally, it can also be hosted in Docker using a MySQL Container, or use the `pscale` command to connect to a branch on PlanetScale.

 ---